 And the gut.
 When you skip sleep, your gut doesn’t get the time it needs to absorb the nutrients from your food, let alone actually digest your food, creating an imbalanced gut.
 This has a catastrophic affect on our energy levels throughout the day, as well as a negative impact on our weight loss goals, backs up your digestion, and makes you feel sick.

 Many of my clients tell me that they just aren’t people that get good sleep.
 They think it just is what it is.
 I’m here to tell you that isn’t the case.

 Good sleep can happen for anyone, you just need to set yourself up for sleeping success.

-Create a sleep ritual-The best starting place- start a sleep ritual at least 30 minutes before bed.
+The best starting place- start a sleep ritual at least 30 minutes before bed.
 The ritual signals to your brain that you are winding down and preparing for sleep.
-This could include washing your face, brushing your teeth, taking a bath, reading a calming book, meditating, soft yoga poses (try these), or anything that is relaxing and soothing to your mind and body.
+This could include washing your face, brushing your teeth, taking a bath, reading a calming book, meditating, ,soft yoga poses (try these), or anything that is relaxing and soothing to your mind and body.
 Do NOT include anything that stimulates your brain or gets you anxious.
 No emails, work reading, intense shows, or books that keep you up at night.

 If checklists aren’t your thing, you can try the same process with a journal.
 Write out how you are feeling and things coming up for tomorrow, and again, put the thoughts to bed.

 No electronics in your bedroom, especially your bed–